-There is an exception to this weight, though, and unfortunately it’s working against students.
+There is an exception to this weight, though, and unfortunately, it’s working against students.
 While good grades in a grad program have a blunted impact on your record in a positive direction, poor outcomes will be counted against you with the same rigor as a difficult undergraduate record.
-Put another way, from a GPA perspective, there are few of the benefits and more of the same consequences for struggling.
+Put another way, from a GPA perspective, there are few of benefits and more of the same consequences for struggling.

 4. What Are The Financial Implications of a Master’s Degree for Med School?

 For those who don’t know, the lifetime borrowing limit is conceptually, a finite amount of loans available to someone to pursue their education.
 This limit is tiered depending on the type of school and how advanced the degree is.
 This is because higher education is a significant investment no matter the field or end goal, and traditionally, graduate school and professional school were parsed separately with their own limits.

 However, based on the guidelines for US federal loans, the lifetime borrowing limit is accrued in graduate school out of the same “bucket” as medical school, a $138,500 pool of available borrowing.
 That $138,500 line in the sand cannot be breached with federal funds at all and can lead to additional difficulty in securing secondary private financing for medical students attending more expensive medical schools.

 In short, financially, earning a master’s degree can actually jeopardize paying for medical education that students are trying to work their way into in the first place.
 It can and does leave students with the horror of running out of funds in the second or third year of a four-year degree, unable to complete it.
 We mentioned the tremendous value of a master’s degree a student is passionate about, but when it’s a means to an end, it’s worth asking: how is that degree going to feel if it becomes the final roadblock between you and your medical education?